 At the moment, we’re seeing it as a creative outlet and we want to make a record as good as our last one.
 Beyond that, we don’t really have any delusions of being millionaires or rock stars.
 The aim is to make music that connects with people and for people to like the music.

 Just a bit of a random question before you go.
-If you were to be dumped on a deserted island and could only take one track or CD with you, what would it be?
+If you were dumped on a deserted island and could only take one track or CD with you, what would it be?

 Blood on the Tracks by Bob Dylan.
-It’s just a great album.
-It’s an album that he wrote in 1975 when he was getting divorced from his wife.
-It’s quite a personal album, but the lyrics are quite oblique too.
-It’s not a typical girl/ boy break up – it’s very clever.
+It’s just a great album that he wrote in 1975 when he was getting divorced from his wife.
+It’s quite a personal album, but the lyrics are quite oblique too, it’s not a typical girl/ boy break up – it’s very clever.
 And, the music is superb and the lyrics are just timeless.
-It’s a record that I will never get bored of listening to.
+I will never get bored of listening to that record.